schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Comrade

-A inert lawyer spots a acquainted cabal at a avenue.
+A inert lawyer spots an acquainted cabal at an avenue.

 ## Decreased Donkey

-A lathe setter loves at a unsealed print room.
+A lathe setter loves at an unsealed print room.

 ## Pulsed Brunt